Urban legends. I think everyone knows a few of those. They are tales about ghastly incidents, frightening creatures, or supernatural things.

-In my home area one such urban legend persisted for a long time.
-It was about the so called lizard man.
-At least that’s what he’d be called in English.
+In my home area, one such legend persisted for a long time.
+It was the tale about the so-called ‘hombre lagarto’ or the lizard man.

-I am not going to tell you where I am from exactly, let’s just say I am not from a first world country.
 The part of the city I grew up in was a dump.
-Now it wasn’t the slums, but it wasn’t much better either.
+It wasn’t the slums, but it wasn’t much better.

-So instead my friends and I spent most of our time playing outside or finding out which of the many local legends and myth were true.
+That’s why my friends and I spent most of our time outside.
+When we weren’t playing soccer or riding our bikes, we’d explore our neighborhood.
+We were often trying to find out which of the many local legends and tales were true.

-For my group of friends and me it meant that there obviously must be an actual lizard man.
+For my group of friends and me, it was proof enough that the lizard man existed.

-Our group consisted of five kids.
+Our group comprised five kids.
 There was me, my best friend Samuel, Gabriel, David and Tomás, who we called Fat Tom.
-I am sure you can guess where that nickname came from.

-The rest of the group started to laugh a little as he mentioned the urban legend.
-I bit my tongue to not give a snarky reply.
-I knew I’d be in for a beating if I’d mouth up against Andrés and his group.
+The rest of his group laughed as soon as he’d said that.
+I bit my tongue not to give a snarky reply.
+I knew I’d be up for a beating if I’d mouth up against Andrés and his group.

-“We have, but we can’t find anything.”
-I replied after a few seconds.
+“We have, but we can’t find him anywhere.”

-“Where’ve you been looking at?” one of the others asked.
+“Oh yeah, where’ve you been looking for him?” one of Andrés’ friends asked.